Christmas, Tower

 “But I held my tongue because I knew that’s what you would want.
 I can’t blame him for thinking I’ve played you for a fool.”

 Mary’s gasp jolted me back to our current crisis.
 A wave of panic shot through me.
-“Is that the first one?”
+“Is it time?”

 She shook her head.
-“No. And they’re getting stronger.
+“Not yet.
+But soon.
+My pains started this afternoon.
+And they’re getting stronger.
 And closer together.”

 “Oh, Mary, we need to pray.”
 I bowed my head.
 “O Lord, Creator and King of All Creation, thank you for entrusting your Son to us.
 I know You’re going to provide the right place for Him to be born.
 Please lead us to it.
 Soon.
 And may it not be too far.
 If that’s not too much to ask.”
 Not an eloquent prayer, but sincere.